Thien021103/WebRTC_Web_Android/README.md

 ## Running on Camera

-### Without MIPS Toolchain (Linux Demo)
+### Without Camera Hardware (Linux Demo)
 The camera requires a proprietary MIPS toolchain and libraries, which are not included due to licensing restrictions.
 A demo with similar functionality is available in `generic-webcam/examples/new_exam` and runs on a standard Linux computer.
+There are an executable for using with cam on the zip file.

 **Steps:**
 1. Clone the repository as described in [Cloning the Repository](#cloning-the-repository).